Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

 ## To Replace a Fan
-Your Supermicro 1114S chassis has six internal fans.
+Your {{site.sm1114s}} chassis has six internal fans.
 When a fan fails, the **Info** LED at the front of the node begins to blink red every second.

 {{site.data.alerts.caution}}
 <ul>